 - great source of folate and iron

-Lentils are also a great meal to whip up when you don't want to spend all your time in the kitchen and would rather use your time doing other things.
+- Quick and easy one pot meal.
+Lentils are a great meal to whip up when you don't want to spend all your time in the kitchen and would rather use your time doing other things.
 They are super easy to prepare, require very little cooking time, and since you throw everything into one pot, there is minimal clean up required.
 Plus, they are cheap.
+The perfect weeknight meal!

-Another tip to getting the perfect lentil, is to be mindful of the type of lentil you are using.
+- Lentils have different taste and textures: Another tip to getting the perfect bean, is to be mindful of the type of lentil you are using.
 I like to cook with brown lentils because I like their earthy flavour and because they hold their shape really well after cooking.
 Lentils should be slightly soft or even crunchy, but of course if super mushy lentils are your thing, (which to be honest are pretty amazing), then just keep cooking them until you get the consistency that you are looking for.

 How to Store Cooked Lentils